Testing REST APIs using Postman and Newman

 5. Load testing

-I was trying to do a simple load testing of my API and I know I can use Gatling to do it.
-But I just want a simple and quick solution.
-Turns out Postman provides that feature as well.
+I was trying to do some simple load testing of my API, and I know I can use Gatling to do it.
+But I just wanted a simple and quick solution.
+It turns out Postman provides that feature as well.

 $ newman run todolist.postman_collection.json -e local.postman_environment.json -n 100 --delay-request 500

-- The –delay-request represents delay (in ms) between requests.
+• The –delay-request represents the delay (in ms) between requests.

 6. Run Postman collection to do Smoke Test from Build Pipeline

-We can create a Postman collection to perform smoke test after deploying the application.
-We can simply install newman npm package and run the collection in our build pipeline.
+We can create a Postman collection to perform a smoke test after deploying the application.
+We can simply install the Newman npm package and run the collection in our build pipeline.

 You can checkout

-Thank you reading the article, your feedback is welcome.
-If you find this article useful please share it.
+Thank you for reading the article; your feedback is welcome.
+If you find this article useful, please share it.

 Related content